-4.2.
+4.1.
 Operating language

-To set the operating language (English, German, French, Spanish, Portuguese or Italian) use the options within the CONFIGURATION menu (see Section 12.2).
+To set the operating language (English, German, French, Spanish, Portuguese or Italian) use the SYSTEM SETTINGS options within the CONFIGURATION menu (see Section 12.2).

-4.3.
+4.2.
 Controls and indicators (base unit)

-Press the On/Off key momentarily to turn the Otowave 202 on (refer to the diagram below).
+Press the On/Off key momentarily to turn the Otowave 302 on (refer to the diagram below).

 No warm-up time is required, although a short diagnostic routine will run for a few seconds.
 During this time the internal pump will operate.
-To switch off, again press the On/Off key momentarily.
+To switch off press the On/Off key and hold for 2 seconds.

-Press the up \blacktriangle and down \blacktriangledown navigation keys to scroll through the menus or set values
+Press the up ▲ and down ▼ navigation keys to scroll through the menus or set values

-Press the right navigation key \blacktriangleright to accept a menu choice or go to the next step.
+Press the right navigation key ▶ to accept a menu choice or go to the next step.